fgaudilliere/TP_NGS/ReadMe.md

 ---
 # NGS Practicals

 This is the description of the workflow and code used in my NGS practicals in November 2020.
+These practicals aimed at studying the interferon response in the bat species Myotis velifer.

 ## Introduction

-This practical aimed at studying the interferon response in the bat species Myotis velifer.

 Bats have been observed to be frequently infected by various viruses, but seem to be asymptotic in most cases.
 This raises the question of how bats have adapted to this longterm association with viruses, and a possible hypothesis is that they have evolved a balance between the intensity of the immune response (which has to be strong enough to ensure that the bat's organism is not affected too much by the consequences of a viral infection) and viral tolerance (to avoid living in a state of permanent inflammatory response).

-One important aspect of the immune response upon infection by a virus is the interferon response: when viral particles are detected by immune cells, they produce particles called interferons, which in turn activate specific genes called Interferon Stimulated Genes (ISG) that target various stages in the viral replication cycle.
+One important aspect of the immune response upon infection by a virus is the interferon response: when viral particles are detected by immune cells, they produce particles called interferons, which in turn activate specific genes called Interferon Stimulated Genes (ISGs) that target various stages of the viral replication cycle.

 This practical aims at studying ISGs in the bat Myotis velifer: to do this, we will analyze RNA-seq data obtained by sequencing the transcriptome of fibroblasts incubated either with (IFN+) or without (IFN-) interferons, to try and determine what genes are upregulated or downregulated in the IFN+ condition.
 We will then compare the regulated genes to known ISGs of other mammal species.